Static pricing for multi-unit prophet inequalities: Model

 \section{Model}

 {\mathcal{F}_t} {\mathcal{F}} {\textsc{Welfare}} {\textsc{CompRatio}} {\textsc{WorstCaseCompRatio}} {{\bar{p}}} {\mathbf{p}}

-An instance of the prophet inequality problem consists of a set of $n$ distributions supported on non-negative real numbers $\f=\{ \ft: t \in [n] \} $.~\footnote{For ease of presentation, we denote by $\ft$ the $t$-th arriving distribution -- this order is not known to the seller.} In multi-unit prophet inequalities, there is also a supply $k$ that determines the number of units available for purchase at the beginning of time.
+An instance of the prophet inequality problem consists of a set of $n$ distributions supported on non-negative real numbers $\f=\{ \ft: t \in [n] \} $.\footnote{For ease of presentation, we denote by $\ft$ the $t$-th arriving distribution -- this order is not known to the seller.} In multi-unit prophet inequalities, there is also a supply $k$ that determines the number of units available for purchase at the beginning of time.

-A static pricing scheme $\p$ maps supply $k$ and distributions $\f$ to a single number $\p(k,\f)\in\R$.
-We aim to understand the worst-case performance of static pricing schemes $\p$ as a function of $k$.

 \paragraph{Static prices and pricing schemes.} A static price is defined by a single number $p\in\R$.
 The pricing works as follows.
 Buyers arrive one by one and are offered a copy of the item at price $p$ as long as there is available supply.
-Buyer $t$ has a value $\vt$ drawn independently from the distribution $\ft$.
+Buyer $t$ has a value $\vt$ drawn independently from the distribution~$\ft$.
 The buyer purchases a unit of the item if and only if her value is above the price and there is an available item.
 In this case, the available supply decreases by $1$; otherwise the buyer leaves the system without an item and the available supply remains unaltered.
-A static pricing scheme $\p$ maps the supply $k$ and the distributions $\f$ to a static price $\p(k,\f)\in\R$.

-\paragraph{Performance metric.} The welfare of a static price $p\in \R$ on a particular realization of buyer values is the total value of the buyers who purchase a unit of the item.
-We denote its expected welfare by $\welfare(p,k,\f)$ where the expectation is over the randomness in buyer values drawn from $\f$.